hakdogan/jenkins-pipeline/README.md

 ```

 ## GitHub configuration
-We'll define a service on Github to call the ``Jenkins Github`` webhook because we want to trigger the pipeline we will define whenever a push is made to our repository.
-To do this go to _Settings -> integrations & Services_.
-The ``Jenkins Github plugin`` should be shown on the list of available services as below.
+We’ll define a service on Github to call the ``Jenkins Github webhook`` because we want to trigger the pipeline.
+To do this go to _Settings -> Integrations & services._ The ``Jenkins Github plugin`` should be shown on the list of available services as below.

 ![](images/001.png)

-After this, we should be define our access URL of dockerize Jenkins container as **Jenkins URL** by adding ``/github-webhook/`` and add a new service.
+After this, we should add a new service by typing the URL of the dockerized Jenkins container along with the ``/github-webhook/`` path.

 ![](images/002.png)

-The next step is that create an ``SSH key`` for Jenkins user and define it as a ``Deploy keys`` on our GitHub repository.
+The next step is that create an ``SSH key`` for a Jenkins user and define it as ``Deploy keys`` on our GitHub repository.

 ![](images/003.png)

-When the steps are taken correctly, the following connection request should return a result like this.
+If everything goes well, the following connection request should return with a success.
 ```
 ssh git@github.com
 PTY allocation request failed on channel 0